Signed in as:

 Shalom seeks to build relationships and community amongst people who are disenfranchised.
 By providing a safe, loving, and accepting environment the door can be opened for healing and renewal, creating a sense of belonging to something greater than one’s self.

-YES, now that we can safely move forward to serve our diners inside.
-We are grateful you are considering being part of our ministry by participating in providing meals to our poor and vulnerable folk.
-It can be a profound and rewarding experience by doing something so simple as offering a hot meal to a hungry person, and at the same time
+YES!
+We are grateful you are considering being part of our ministry by participating in providing meals to our poor and vulnerable guests.
+It can be a profound and rewarding experience by doing something so simple as offering a hot meal to a hungry person, and at the same time it can mean the world to a person who hasn’teaten nourishing f

-Starting November 22, 2022 we are moving from the grab-and-go meals that have been prepared and served from the street-side entrance of the New Community Church, 518 W. 3rd Ave, in downtown Spokane for the last two years to indoors.
 Six meals are provided each week Monday through Thursday (four breakfasts 7:30- 8:30 am), plus dinner on Monday and Tuesday (4:30-5:30pm).

 CALL 509-455-9019